tactokens/norsu/README.md

 ## Build instructions

-Run `./build.sh`, which installs the required node modules, does an in-place edit on one of the npm packages to change the chain Id from 1 to 15, and then builds the distribution packages.
-These can be found in the `dist` folder.
+To build Norsu you need to go to the `norsu-build` repo.
+This repo stores the latest distribution for Norsu in the `dist` folder.

 ## Installing the extension